rtgibbons/grunt-swig/README.md

 Path and base name of the source template file are available in `tplFile` variable, `tplFile.path` for the path and `tplFile.basename` for the basename.

+The 'filters' property allows you to expose custom filters to your templates.
+In the above example the filter `f` is created and mapped to the CommonJS file module named `myfilter.js` at the root of the project.
+The module must export a function whose name matches the filter ('f' in this case).

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).